 (6) Why we fail to anticipate emerging threats, and how this can be avoided, with specific processes and practical tools

-(7) Why we fail to accurately assess emerging threats, and how this can be avoided, with specific processes and practical tools
+(7) Why we fail to appropriately and accurately assess emerging threats, and how this can be avoided, with specific processes and practical tools

 (8) Why we fail to adapt in time to emerging threats, and how this can be avoided, with specific processes and practical tools